sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 title = "Double-Checked Locking is Broken" extra.author = "Hongbo Zhang" extra.author_link = "https://www.cs.cornell.edu/~hongbo/"
 extra.bio = """Hongbo Zhang is a first PhD student in computer science.
-He is interested in systems and computer architectures.
-He is also okay archer shooting recurve bow."""
+He is interested in systems and computer architecture.
+He is also an okay archer shooting recurve bow."""
 +++

 Double-checked locking is a software design pattern for